StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 <br> <br>

-Nearing the end of my PhD work in 1993, I did plenty of "naval gazing" to decide my next step in life.
+Nearing the end of my PhD work in early 1993, I did plenty of "naval gazing" to decide my next step in life.
 Reflection led me to realize that my skills were both broad and deep, and that my passions drew me to use those skills to help understand the natural world that is directly experienced, including the ocean and atmosphere.
-I was inspired to connect with Mahlman who generously invited me to visit GFDL to see if a "physics retread" could bring something to his lab.
+I was inspired to connect with Dr. Mahlman who generously invited me to visit GFDL to see if a "physics re-tread" could bring something to his wonderful lab.

 <br> <br>